PierreBeucher/novops/docs/usage.md

 # Usage and examples

-Novops main purpose is to provide a way to manage multi-environment context without having to manage local `.env` and CI variables boilerplate config.
-Following examples show su h usage with various tools.
+Novops main purpose is to manage secrets and config in multi-environment context without having to rely on local `.env`, CI variables config, etc. Following examples show usage with various tools.

 - [Usage and examples](#usage-and-examples)
   - [Run Novops from...](#run-novops-from)